domschl/python-fhem/README.md

                cafile=mycertfile, username="myuser", password="secretsauce")
 ```

+If no public certificate `cafile` is given, then self-signed certs are accepted.

 ## Connect via default protocol telnet, default port 7072: (deprecated)

 *Note*: Connection via telnet is not reliable for large requests, which